 Students exempt from providing proof of English language

 Students who have completed their entire secondary education, up to year 12 or equivalent and including an English language qualification equivalent to GCSE, in one of the approved countries listed by the UK's Home Office, are exempt from providing proof of English language.

 This list includes major English-speaking countries such as Australia, Republic of Ireland, New Zealand and the USA.
 For the full list of exempt countries and territories, please visit the UK government, student visa webpage:

 UK government: countries exempt from providing proof of English language

-All applicants must be a current student at an overseas university or college of higher education and must have completed at least one year of study at their home university.
+All applicants must be a current student at a university or college of higher education and must have completed at least one year of study at their home university.

 The minimum academic requirement is a current overall average equivalent to a 2:2 in the UK.

 Please follow the link below for country-specific guidance, grade equivalencies will be found under Masters-entry requirements.